michaelbragg/2015.birminghamsportsawards.co.uk/web/home.md

 2015 is set to be a fantastic year for sporting stars from across the Birmingham region.

 To view the 2014 winners list please visit our '<a href="//www.birminghamsportsawards.co.uk/2014/winners/">Winners</a>' page.

+**Nominations for the 2015 awards have now closed.
+We will be announcing the shortlist shortly.**